-Contractads themselves form a symmetric monoidal category as follows.
-For a given pair of contractads $\Pop, \mathcal{Q}$ their \textit{Hadamard product} $\Pop \underset{\mathrm{H}}{\otimes}\mathcal{Q}$ is the contractad, whose the underlying graphical collection is given by the tensor product with the product map Note that the commutative contractad $\Com$ forms a unit concerning the Hadamard product For a contractad $\Pop$, its (de)suspension is the contractad defined by the rule
+Contractads, themselves, form a symmetric monoidal category as follows.
+For a given pair of contractads $\Pop, \mathcal{Q}$, their \textit{Hadamard product} $\Pop \underset{\mathrm{H}}{\otimes}\mathcal{Q}$ is the contractad whose underlying graphical collection is given by the tensor product with the natural contractad structure Note that the commutative contractad $\Com$ is the unit with respect to the Hadamard product For a contractad $\Pop$, its (de)suspension is the contractad defined by the rule

 \begin{defi}[Koszul dual contractad] Let $\Pop=\Pop(\E, \R) $ be a contractad generated by generators $\E$ and quadratic relations $\R \subset \E\circ'\E$.
 The Koszul dual cocontractad $\Pop^{\text{!`}}=\Q(s\E,s^2\R)$ is the cocontractad with cogenerators $s\E$ and corelations $s^2\R$.
 The Koszul dual contractad $\Pop^{!}$ is the contractad defined by